euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 ============

-We hope the applications of SClib scope beyond the ones listed in this paper since we believe it provides a simple but powerful way to boost (I)Python performance.
+We hope the applications of SClib scope beyond the ones listed in this paper since we believe it provides a simple but powerful way to boost Python performance.